- Moderate to severe forms of acne can leave permanent scars.

 In this procedure, a raised scar is frozen then removed.

-» Find out more about your acne scar removal options by reaching out to expert cosmetic doctors in your area using Zwivel’s online consultation platform.
+» Find out more about your acne scar removal options by reaching out to expert cosmetic doctors in your area or consult with our medical review team.